Testing Instruments in Instructional Design

 If a performance test is not possible, then a criterion referenced written test should be used to measure the learners' achievements against the objectives.
 The test items should determine the learner's acquisition of the KSAs required to perform the task.
 Since a written measuring device samples only a portion of the population of behaviors, the sample must be representative of the behaviors associated with the task.
 Since it must be representative, it must also be comprehensive.

-A performance test allows the learner to demonstrate a skill that has been learned in a training program.
+A performance test allows the learner to demonstrate a skill that has been instructed in a training program.
 Performance tests are also criterion referenced in that they require the learner to demonstrate the required behavior stated in the objective.
-For example, the learning objective “Calculate the exact price on a sales using a cash register” could be tested by having the learners ring up the total with a given number of sales items by actual using a cash register.
+For example, the learning objective “Calculate the exact price on a sales using a cash register” could be tested by having the learners ring up the total with a given number of sales items by using a cash register.
 The evaluator should have a check sheet to go by that lists all the performance steps that the learner must perform to pass the test.
 If the standard is met, then the learner passes.
 If any of the steps are missed or performed incorrectly, then the learner should be given additional practice and coaching and then retested.

 There are three critical factors in a well conceived performance test: